-I do recommend keeping this list somewhere to check yourself against from time to time, but at the end of the day if a task is actually in #1 or #3 but has been lumped into #2 you’ll realize it and reintegrate it properly.
+Keep this list somewhere to check yourself against from time to time.
+At the end of the day, if a task is actually in number one or three, but has been lumped into number two, you’ll realize it and reintegrate it properly.

-The goal of this step is to free up your time from non-valuable tasks so that you can find and have time for tasks that are going to move your business.
+The goal of this step is to free up your time from non-valuable tasks.
+That frees up time for tasks that are going to move your business forward.

-You’re going to cut out tasks that don’t matter and take up your time.
-You’re going to cut expenses.
+Cut out tasks that don’t matter and take up your time.
+Be brutally accountable and examine the ROI of each task.
+In most cases, you’re going to cut expenses.

-Maybe you’re invested in content marketing, but need to shift from 3x a week 500-word blog posts to twice a month epic 15,000 word guides.
+Maybe you’re invested in content marketing, but need to shift from 500-word blog posts four times a month to a pair of 5,000-word guides.

-What I do know is that you need to bring in people smarter than yourself to help you with this.
-Whether you hire a coach or simply find mentors that you’ve been connected with tangentially for years who can point you in better directions or help you generate ideas, you need to start being wise not smart and keep asking others for help when you need it.
+What do you definitely need, when budget permits?
+You need to bring in people smarter than yourself to help you with this.
+Whether you hire a coach or simply find mentors who have been through the struggle before and can help you generate ideas.
+You need to be humbly wise not whip-smart, and keep asking others for help when you need it.